Classes

 Introduction to SLA 3D Printing

 Interested in high detail 3D printing?
 Sign up for this introductory course on Stereolithography (SLA) 3D printing!
 SLA 3D printing uses a laser to cure liquid resin into hardened plastic, resulting in a more detailed, smoother finish to 3D printed objects.
 This course will teach the basics of how SLA printing works.
 All are welcome to enroll, but to get the most from this class, participants should have prior experience with 3D printing.
-This class has a limit of 2 students, and will not run unless the class is full.
+This class has a maximum of 3 students and a minimum of 2 students.

 Stained Glass Classes